conda/conda/docs/source/user-guide/troubleshooting.rst

 Strip PATH to have fewer entries and activate your environment.

-If there's some software that needs to be found on PATH (you run it via the CLI), we recommend that you create its own batch files to set PATH dynamically within a console session, rather than permanently modifying PATH in the system settings.
+If there's some software that needs to be found on PATH (you run it via the CLI), we recommend that you create your own batch files to set PATH dynamically within a console session, rather than permanently modifying PATH in the system settings.